JamesGrigg/Project1Portfolio/index.md

 ### Thursday Class:
 This Thursday class was essentially a research day.
 I had recieved the day before a list of the visual conditions that Mary wished to see in the game.
 I began to document on Github what these conditions were.
 Mary had also suggested getting an app on my iPhone which did a similar simulation but just through the camera.
 With the help of the app and some research, I was able to document how these different visual conditions affect the patient, while also creating a seperate Github wiki page that documented ways I thought of on how to implement these visual conditions as effects in Unity.
 After I had done all this documentation and research, I started making a 3D kitchen in Unity.
 I imported some kitchen assets, and built a basic Kitchen with a bench and some objects ontop of the bench.
-All the is able to do at this point is load up into this kitchen and look around.
+All the user is able to do at this point is load up into this kitchen and look around.

 ### Reflection:
+This week I finally started my real project.
+I now know what I am meant to be doing, and I have somewhere to start.
+I have been able to get some good research done about visual conditions, and have a few ideas on how I am going to implement them into a 3D world.
+After using the visual condition app that Mary suggested, I know exactly what I need to be aiming for.

 ## Week: 6
 ### Monday Class: